sbhark/SMServerMonitoring/README.md

 7) Network statistics
   - Total Recieved Packets
   - Total Outbound Packets
+  - Total Received Traffic
+  - Total Outbound Traffic

 There are currently several external APIS that are being used to sending out alerts in case a monitoring server is down or unstable.

-1) Twitter
+1) Twitter - Twitter Direct Message

-2) Twilio
+2) Twilio - SMS, Voice Alerts

+3) Mandrill - Sending out Email Alerts

+4) Custom Mail Server - Sending out email alerts via custom mail server

 Sending alerts by email is on by default the master-server.
-It will try and send via the local SMTP server installed on the system be it postfix or sendmail or some other server.
+By default tt will try and send via the local SMTP server installed on the system be it postfix or sendmail or some other server.

 All data that is sent by servers being monitored can be viewable by a web interface that simply visualizes the data.